usf-hs-614/usf-hs-614.github.io/syllabus.md

 analytics in the clinical environment.
 The course continues with a survey of statistical and machine learning techniques including both supervised and unsupervised learning.
-Supporting topics such as feature extraction and measuring performance will be woven in througout the course.
+Supporting topics such as feature extraction and measuring performance will be woven in throughout the course.
 The course ends with a quick review of visualization techniques and the importance of effective communication of the results and output of analytics systems, especially in the clinical context.